kindaran/convert_to_ynab/README.md

-# convert_to_ynab
+# Convert To YNAB
 # Bank CSV file conversion to budget software

-This is a Python project I created to convert CSV files (and now also an Excel file) from various banks to a format that loads into my budget software.
+This is a Python project I created to convert CSV files (and now also an Excel file) from various banks to a format that loads into my budget software (called YNAB or "You Need A Budget").
 It has the following major functions:

 ## Command Line Params
   * requires a path to source files